ActiveDirectory

 Enabling Advanced Features

-To access advanced features within the ADUC console, click “View” in the menu bar and select “Advanced Features.”
-Enabling advanced features provides access to additional properties and settings for AD objects.
+To access advanced features within the ADUC console, click “View” in the menu bar.
+Then you can select “Advanced Features.”
+This provides you as an admin with access to additional properties and settings for AD objects.

-Active Directory Lightweight Directory Services (AD LDS) is a directory service that provides a more flexible and scalable solution for specific directory service scenarios.
-AD LDS tools can be used with AD DS tools to manage directory-enabled applications.
+Active Directory Lightweight Directory Services (AD LDS) is a directory service that provides a simple and scalable solution for directories when needed with certain solutions or in certain use case scenarios AD LDS tools can be used with AD DS tools to manage directory-enabled applications like VMware Horizon.
 To install AD LDS tools, open the Control Panel, click on “Turn Windows features on or off,” and check the box for “Active Directory Lightweight Directory Services Tools.”

 Understanding Active Directory Sites and Services